-Woman Claims Her Pug Excretes "Angry Poos" On Her Favorite Stuff When His Feeling Are Hurt
+Woman Claims Her Pug Excretes "Angry Poos" On Her Favorite Stuff When His Feelings Are Hurt

-Ok, this is maybe a little bit too “vanilla” view of things - of course, there can be drawbacks of sharing your home with a pet.
+Okay, this may be a little too “vanilla” a view of things—of course, there can be drawbacks to sharing your home with a pet.

-They will do their business, number one, and two everywhere, and people won’t (at least from my experience, but I know some of you will disagree).
-This is most likely due to the lack of toilet training, or they haven’t been allowed out of the house for a long time (dogs, not humans).
+They will do their business, number one and two, everywhere, and people won’t (at least from my experience, but I know some of you will disagree).
+This is most likely due to a lack of toilet training or because they haven’t been allowed out of the house for a long time (dogs, not humans).

-But one woman from the U.S. is insisting that when her pug does a number two in the house, he does it intentionally.
+But one woman from the U.S. insists that when her pug does a number two in the house, he does it intentionally.

-The 40-year-old suspected that Frank did it to get even with her because she left him with a dog-sitter.
-Since that event, he has brownmailed her around 15 times – and he had no mercy, or did he choose the targets.
-Her shoes, makeup bags, and on a box of crackers were just some of the places he left his mark.
+The 40-year-old suspects that Frank does it to get even with her because she left him with a dog-sitter.
+Since that event, he has brownmailed her around 15 times—and he shows no mercy, nor does he choose his targets.
+Her shoes, makeup bags, and a box of crackers were just some of the places he left his mark.

-This mother-of-two said: "You name it, Frank's pooed on it.
-He has an incredible aim.
+This mother of two said: "You name it, Frank's pooed on it.
+He has incredible aim.
 He definitely does it on purpose; he wants to make sure we know he's angry."

 "One time, I came back from a trip, and he had pooed on my crackers and in my makeup bag.
 He's an angry pooer.
 If we go on vacation, then he will poo on something."